koczkatamas/blog/_posts/2017-03-21-0ctf-2017-quals-uploadcenter.md

    - leaks libc address (puts in our case)
    - unlocks the mutex, so the main thread won't block anymore
    - make the thread sleep forever, so its broken state won't cause any problems for us (for example race condition)
- - we calculate the address of one of the one-gadget-RCEs ([https://github.com/david942j/one_gadget](thanks david942j for his tool))
+ - we calculate the address of one of the one-gadget-RCEs ([thanks to david942j for his tool](https://github.com/david942j/one_gadget))
    - calling system did not work for me, probably something broke meanwhile
  - we repeat everything from the beginning, but this time we call the one-gadget-RCE in the ROP chain